Hugh Mosman: Later life

 In retirement, Mosman pursued his interest in horse racing, owning a number of horses.
 His horse Balfour won the Queensland Turf Club Derby in 1902.
+In 1899, Mosman purchased a 300-acre farm in Auckland, New Zealand, where he bred race horses.

 In the final months of his life, he was not in good health.
 However, on Saturday 13 November 1909, Mosman went to Eagle Farm Racecourse for the Derby race, but was forced to return home after the first race feeling ill.
 On the following Monday 15 November, he was at his residence Easton Gray, Soudan Street, Toowong, Brisbane, when he drank a glass of milk and died.
 He was buried in Toowong Cemetery on 16 November 1909.

 He never married but was well-connected through his sisters Harriette (second wife of Queensland Premier Thomas McIlwraith) and Cecilia (wife of Queensland Premier Arthur Hunter Palmer).
 He and left over £70,000 to his relatives, much of it to his nephew Cecil Palmer.

 Legacy

+Mosman's farm in Auckland was sold to investors in December 1910, eventually becoming the modern-day South Auckland suburb of Favona.

 A street in Charters Towers was named after him.

 Mosman Park, a suburb in Charters Towers, is named after him.

 The Mossman River was named by the explorer George Dalrymple on 6 December 1873.
 Dalrymple wrote "I named this river the Mossman River, after Mossman, an explorer and mining man, member of a very prominent mining family".
 The town of Mossman takes its name from the river.

 The house Easton Gray (home of the Palmer family) and its 18 acres of land was sold in 1944 to construct Toowong High School, now Queensland Academy for Science, Mathematics and Technology.